ceremcem/monitor-btrfs-disk/README.md

 ## Finding the corrupted files

-Output is instantaneous after `btrfs scrub`, however paths are relative to their subvolumes, thus it's hard to identify which file belongs to which subvolume:

 ```
 sudo btrfs scrub start -B /path/to/mountpoint # -> you should already have done that
 ./get-corrupted-files.sh